yuchu-wang/Galaxy-Calculator/README.md

 Enter observed frequency (in Hz): 4.53e14

 Velocity = 2.63e+06 m/s
-Andromeda galaxy is travelling away from Earth with a speed of 2630000.0 m/s.
+Andromeda galaxy is travelling away from Earth with a speed of 2630000.0 m/s. ``` </pre>
-<pre> ```

 ---